 - Which song can you listen to over and over again?

-- On a scale of 1 – 5, how are your guacamole making skills and why?
+- On a scale of 1 to 5, how are your guacamole-making skills and why?

 Quick tip: Have each participant in the virtual happy hour icebreakers announce the next person up before sharing an answer.
 Virtual calls lack the visual cue of standing in a circle, so you need to be very deliberate about the order.

 Nothing quite beats hearing praise about ourselves, other than maybe heaping it onto our coworkers.
 For the compliment train, each person takes a turn complimenting another attendee, and then that person chooses someone that hasn’t been complimented yet to give their own.